varigence/docs/bimlflex/technology-ssis/ssis-deployment.md

 * Use Environments to configure connection strings and other parameters and configurations.

 > [!NOTE]
-> SQL Server Integration Services is only one of the options for orchestrating you data warehouse environment.
+> SQL Server Integration Services is only one of the options for orchestrating a data warehouse environment.
 > To learn more about another option see the [Azure Data Factory Deployment Guide](xref:bimlflex-ssis-deployment-guide).

 ## Validating the Catalog in the target server